Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 })

-The cuts are more interesting, with a special glue surface tucked part.
+The cuts are more interesting, with a special glue surface tucked apart.

 s.groupWithId('tree-cuts', () => {